Debbie Combs: American Wrestling Association (1980, 1985, 1988)

+World Wrestling Federation (1986-1987)

 Combs worked for the World Wrestling Federation from 1986–1987, where she challenged for the WWF Women's Championship against The Fabulous Moolah and Sherri Martel.

+National Wrestling Alliance (1986-1989)

 She also worked in the National Wrestling Alliance (NWA) and is a former NWA World Women's Champion.
 She originally won the title by winning a battle royal in Honolulu, Hawaii in spring 1986.
 At some point, she was no longer recognized as the champion and defeated Penny Mitchell to become the champion again in Kansas City, Missouri on April 10, 1987.
 The Kansas City promotion withdrew from NWA in 1987 and closed in 1988.
 The NWA vacated Combs' title and awarded Misty Blue Simmes the reinstated NWA United States Women's Championship (a replacement of the prior NWA World Women's Championship held by Combs).
 Combs challenged Simmes to a title match at a Delta Tiger Lilies card in 1989, but Simmes was unable to accept due to an arm injury she had sustained.